Modern, versatile and proven

 The AMRAAM is truly a dual-role missile, offering operational flexibility in air-to-air and surface-launch engagements.
 In the air-to-air role, the weapon's advanced active guidance section and mature seeker design allow it to quickly find targets in the most challenging environments.
 In the surface-launch role, it is the baseline weapon on NASAMS, allowing countries to use the same missile in either role with no modifications.

 Ground-based air defense

 The AMRAAM-Extended Range missile is a new, ground-launched solution that will intercept targets at longer distances and higher altitudes.
 The AMRAAM-ER missile gets its boost in range from a bigger rocket motor and optimized flight control algorithms.

 Designed specifically for ground-based air defense, the AMRAAM-ER missile will be integrated with the NASAMS launcher for increased air defense protection in the medium-range air defense market.
-NASAMS is owned by 11 countries and has been integrated into the U.S. National Capital Region’s air defense system since 2005.
-The first AMRAAM-ER missile flight test is expected in the second quarter of 2021, with production deliveries expected in 2022.
+NASAMS is owned by 12 countries and has been integrated into the U.S. National Capital Region’s air defense system since 2005.
+The first AMRAAM-ER missile flight test was successfully completed in the second quarter of 2021.
+Production deliveries are expected in 2022.